Data Formats

 out_data variable is automatically passed to connected widgets.

-Download this archive containing ML publications data in XML format
+Download this archive with ML publications in XML format

 1